top of page

 CAFTA - The Voice of Canadian Agri-Food Exporters

-The Canadian Agri-Food Trade Alliance (CAFTA) is a coalition of national and regional organizations that advocate for a more open, rules-based, and fair international trading environment for Canada’s agriculture and agri-food sectors.
+The Canadian Agri-Food Trade Alliance (CAFTA) is a coalition of national organizations that advocate for a more open, rules-based, and fair international trading environment for Canada’s agriculture and agri-food sectors.

 CAFTA’s members include the beef, pork, grains, oilseed, sugar, processed food, and life science industries, who together contribute significantly to Canada’s economy and food security.